हर ज़ोर ज़ुल्म की टक्कर में हड़ताल हमारा नारा है!

 The Idea of University

+Public and private universities position students and faculty differently which might influence the nature of dissent.
+In a private university, students are often treated as customers, who are promised a product—the university—at the time of admission.
+The university in this context is a pre-conceived product, which has to be delivered carefully.
 Increasingly corporatised vocabulary such as “world-class”, “top faculty”, and “best infrastructure” is found on the websites of private universities.
 Public relations offices try to maintain this perfect profile because they have student admission and revenue targets to meet.
 Even if we deny it, this vocabulary affects the structure and pedagogy of the university.

 Public universities, on the other hand, do not have these structural tensions and pressures.
 Although other worries severely plague the already underfunded public universities, the student at large is not seen as a customer but as an individual exercising their right to education.

 “It is difficult to establish a transactional relationship between myself and my university.
 I pay a nominal fee every semester.
 This allows me to disassociate education from any monetary value and approach it as a means of growth and self-questioning.
-My education is a part of me”, says Veena Ditta (name changed), a second-year MA student at JNU.
+My education is a part of me”, says Veena Ditta (name changed), a second-year Masters (MA) student at JNU.

 While some students believe in a romantic idea of education, others feel that larger issues of caste, class and gender position students differently in relation to the administration and even professors.
 “Our marginalised identities are very exposed in a university setting, yet we know that we do not owe anyone anything here.
 We are here because of our merit.
 It is our constitutional right to access education like this”, Veena believes.